-Purchasing a home is likely the single largest investment you will make in your lifetime.
-So before you close, you need to be sure that that no one else can claim the property.
+Purchasing a home is probably the biggest investment you will ever make.
+So before you close, you need to know that nobody else has a claim to the property.

 You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title company performs an extensive search on the property's title history.
-Through its research, the title company can usually identify any title problems that may arise and have these problems cleared-up before you close on the property.
+The title company searches the property's title history.
+The title company can almost always find any title problems that may arise and have these problems cleared-up before you close on the property.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Real Estate law is extraordinarily complicated.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Typically your title insurance will protect you in the following cases:
+Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.